tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 Finished: xgb

 **Key Takeaways:**
+Across all three models, the XGBoost classifier emerges as the best choice for your task when prioritizing the balanced F1-score, while still maintaining strong discrimination ability:

+Highest F1-Score (0.3792): XGBoost achieves the top F1-score among the three, indicating the best trade-off between precision and recall for the positive class.

+Strong ROC-AUC (0.7117): Although slightly below Logistic Regression’s ROC-AUC, XGBoost still offers robust overall discrimination between classes.

+Balanced Precision & Recall: With a precision of 0.4867 and recall of 0.3106 at the optimal threshold, XGBoost better balances false positives and false negatives compared to the Original and Grid-searched Random Forest models.

+Why XGBoostClassifier excels for your dataset:

+Gradient Boosting Ensemble: Builds trees sequentially, where each new tree corrects errors made by the previous ones—this focused learning reduces bias and variance.

+Regularization Controls: Built-in L1/L2 regularization parameters help prevent overfitting, which is crucial when handling noisy or synthetic data.

+Handling Nonlinearities & Interactions: Captures complex feature interactions automatically through its tree-based structure, without manual feature crafting.

+Robust to Imbalance with Custom Losses: Allows specifying evaluation metrics (like F1) directly in training and supports weighting or tweaking objective functions to account for class imbalance.

 - **Recall vs. F1 trade-off:** Random Forest maximizes recall but sacrifices precision, while XGBoost strikes the best balance (highest F1).
 - **Overall discrimination:** Logistic Regression edges out slightly in ROC-AUC, but XGBoost’s balanced F1 makes it the top performer for our imbalanced target.